-The explicit-exit mechanisms proposed are similar in spirit to the label-stacking (multi-level tunnelling) ideas in MPLS[21] A key difference is that BANANAS proposes only a singlelevel address stack, whereas MPLS can have multiple levels in its label-stack.
-Note that the explicit exit routing is a special case of explicit path routing introduced in earlier sections.
+The explicit-exit mechanisms proposed are similar in spirit to the label-stacking (multi-level tunneling) ideas in MPLS[21].
+A key difference is that BANANAS proposes only a singlelevel address stack, whereas MPLS can have multiple levels in its label-stack.
+Also the "labels" used in BANANAS are global identifiers (IP addresses) whereas MPLS uses locally meaningful labels.
+Another interpretation of the explicit exit functionality is that it is a simple and efficient connectionless tunneling mechanism that does not require manual configuration.
+Also, from an abstract framework perspective, the explicit exit routing is a special case of explicit path routing introduced in earlier sections.
 The PathID "hash" in this case is simply the exit ASBR IP address.
 This address stacking procedure operates in the fast processing path at all routers (both upgraded and non-upgraded), unlike IP loose-source-routing that defaults to the slow-processing path because it is an IP option.

-5.3 Explicit AS-PATH Forwarding
+C. Explicit AS-PATH Forwarding

-The goal of explicit AS-PATH forwarding is to provide a

-distributed mechanism to send packets along an arbitrary, but validated AS-PATH.
+The goal of explicit AS-PATH forwarding is to provide a distributed mechanism to send packets along an arbitrary, but validated AS-PATH.
 The idea is similar to the explicit path routing introduced for OSPF/IS-IS, except that we now refer to explicit AS-PATHs rather than a sequence of contiguous routers and links.
 In particular, we propose a separate hash field called external-PathID or e-PathID in packets for this function.
 The e-PathID is the hash of the desired AS-PATH, i.e., hash of the sequence of AS numbers.

 The e-PathID hash is processed as follows.
-First, in an upgraded AS, assume that at least the entry and exit AS border routers (ASBRs) are upgraded to support the explicit AS-PATH function.
+First, in an upgraded AS, we assume that at least the entry and exit AS border routers (ASBRs) are upgraded to support the explicit AS-PATH function.
 Assume that a border router (called the entry ASBR) receives a packet with a non-zero, valid e-PathID.
 The incoming e-PathID is used by the entry ASBR to determine an appropriate exit ASBR.
 The packet is then explicitly sent to this exit ASBR using the mechanisms described in the earlier section, i.e. address-stacking.
 Indeed, once the address is stacked, the i-PathID may also be explicitly chosen to indicate a specific route to that exit ASBR.
-Note that the e-PathID is not swapped at the entry ASBR.
+We require however that the e-PathID is not swapped at the entry ASBR.
 The outgoing e-PathID (for the AS-PATH suffix) replaces the incoming e-PathID only at the exit ASBR.
 This convention is required because the autonomous system is an atomic entity (similar to a node) as far as the e-PathID is concerned.
 However, the AS physically breaks up into an entry- and exit-ASBR (similar to input and output interfaces of a node).
 If we imagine that the abstract PathID swapping happens at the output interface, that corresponds to our convention of swapping the e-PathID at the exit ASBR.
 Observe, that we have required only EBGP routers to be aware of the multi-AS-PATH feature, and do not require upgrades in selected IBGP routers (unlike the explicit exit case discussed earlier).

-Figure 6: Topology for illustrating explicit AS-PATH forwarding
+Fig. 8.
+Topology for illustrating explicit AS-PATH forwarding